-Beauty Trend #4: Sterilisation, cosmetic injecting professionals, and cosmetic equipment will become better monitored for improved Patient Safety.
+Beauty Trend #4: Sterilisation, cosmetic injecting professionals and cosmetic injecting equipment/protocols will all become better monitored to help improve Patient-Safety.

 Synthetic lip fillers have been generally well tolerated in numerous patients, when applied by a skilled and highly trained injector who also understands injecting danger zones and differences in facial anatomy.
 Sanitation, sterilisation and other best practices for injectable treatments are becoming more important than ever to consumers, insurance companies, medical boards and injecting clinicians.

 But in pop-up clinics that aren’t well-monitored or run by seasoned medical professionals, inadequate screening and sterilisation problems have led to complications from injections.
 This is the type of thing you read about in the news.